The Management of Safeguarding at Raedwald Trust

 Child on child abuse

-• All staff at the Raedwald Trust are aware that children are capable of abusing their peers.
-As part of our Safeguarding and Child Protection Policies, we have clear procedures with regard to child on child abuse.
+- All staff at the Raedwald Trust are aware that children are capable of abusing their peers.
+As part of our Safeguarding and Child Protection Policy, we have clear procedures with regard to child on child abuse.

 The child’s wishes